 On the flip side, growers with clear, organized records have an advantage.
 “A banker will naturally gravitate to those applications that don’t require a huge amount of detective work,” Blanchfield said.

 Banks will inevitably prioritize clients who come with more robust, more organized data.
 “The more accurate data we can get, the more comfortable we are with it.
 Lending decisions are easier,” said Downs at Rabo AgriFinance.
 “It also helps us get financing in place more quickly, whether a customer is buying new equipment, land, or putting up another facility.”

 Transparency with your lenders is the name of the game—you want your lenders to see that you know where your costs are going and you can compare your plan to your actuals very clearly.
 A clear, organized budget in addition to the previous years' actuals provide transparency into your operation.
 This transparency puts you on a level plane with your lender and helps foster a strong partnership.
 Good farm management software offers you that visibility.

 5. Make confident decisions no matter what the year throws at you.

 In lots of ways, FMS can lower stress and save time no matter how the year goes.
 But in a hard year of many unexpected variables where profit margins are thin, it’s even more helpful.
 Being able to have a clear plan, modify it as necessary, and track it throughout the year is a big advantage.
 With farm management software, you can tell when you’re off-plan and start taking immediate steps to get back on track, and you can keep your lender apprised of your activities.

 “Having tools to track your budget vs. actual in real-time gives lenders the confidence that you can identify and resolve risks early,” commented Clark.

-We’re committed to keeping farm operations profitable.
-Learn about our recent partnership with Rabo Agrifinance, the largest food and ag finance group in the world.
+We’re commited to keeping farm operations profitable.
+Learn about our recent partnership with Rabo AgriFinance, part of the largest food and ag finance group in the world.